 3.2: Advocate for an attractive business environment

-A Review was carried out by Anjawalla and Khanna in June 2017 on existing framework for Double Taxation Agreements and set out areas of intervention on the following:
+A review was carried out by Anjarwalla and Khanna in June 2017 on existing framework for Double Taxation Agreements and set out areas of intervention on the following:

-All the executed DTA's now require a diplomatic note to be issued by both Foreign Affairs offices to activate the treaties.Ministry of Foreign Affairs is responsible for the issuance and execution of the treaties.Currently, a report is being prepared to make recommendation on the following in regards to DTAs:
+All the executed DTA's now require a diplomatic note to be issued by both Foreign Affairs offices to activate the treaties.Ministry of Foreign Affairs is responsible for the issuance and execution of the treaties.In 2018, a report was prepared by working group 4 highlighting challenges facing the execution of double taxation in Kenya.
+It also recommended countries that are strategic for Kenya to establish DTAs with.
+The next initiative for CMMP working group 4 is to liaise with the DTA committee at the National treasury to review Kenya's treaty policy and model.

-Kenya has adopted OECD standards in corporate governance and exchange of tax information.The KRA International Tax office are not currently involved in the Treaty Relief and Compliance Enhancement (TRACE) project.
-Steps are now being made to ensure that Kenya participates.
+Kenya has adopted OECD standards in corporate governance and exchange of tax information.The KRA International Tax office is not involved in the Treaty Relief and Compliance Enhancement (TRACE) project.

 NIFCA to develop tax incentive structure to attract international players in the market.